HanryYu/typora-blubook-theme/README.md

 # typora-purebook-themes

 > On developing.
 Wait for end.
+>
+> It may take a long time.

 A theme good for coding and reading.